 In terms of framing or defining a geoscience communication activity, particularly at the activity-led end of the spectrum, when you plan your communication activity it is important to be clear about your aim and who your audience will be.
-Are you trying to encourage behaviour change?
-Raise awareness of a topic, issue or subject?
-Influence policy?
-Inspire more students to pursue careers in Science, Technology, Engineering and Math (STEM)?
-The answers to these questions should influence how you plan your activity, but also how you will gauge its impact and success.
-Measuring success is largely based on two questions that you need to address at the start of any initiative: 'what' are your aims and objectives, and 'who' is your audience (Illingworth and Allen, 2020).
-In answering these question an aim can is 'what you want to achieve', while an objective should be thought of as 'the action(s) that you will take in order to realise an aim'.
-Each objective should be tied to a specific aim, and should also be SMART, i.e., Specific, Measurable, Achievable, Realistic, and Time-bound.
-Reflecting on the extent to which you have achieved these aims and objectives (ideally by using a reflective model; see Section 8.2) will help you to measure your success and also to better understand why certain aims and objectives were not met and what the result of this was for the initiative.
-Defining your audience is central for understanding how to shape your activities and messages and to identify if you need to find collaborators who can help in various ways (e.g. in project design, by being appropriate intermediaries) - and in some circumstances this is highly recommended (see Section 7).
+Are you trying to encourage behaviour change; raise awareness of a topic, issue, or subject; influence policy; or inspire more students to pursue careers in science, technology, engineering, and maths (STEM)?
+The answers to these questions should influence how you plan your activity but also how you will gauge its impact and success.
+Measuring success is largely based on two questions that you need to address at the start of any initiative: "what" your aims and objectives are and "who" your audience is (Illingworth and Allen, 2020).
+In answering these questions an aim can be "what you want to achieve", while an objective should be thought of as "the action(s) that you will take in order to realize an aim".
+Each objective should be tied to a specific aim and should also be SMART, i.e., specific, measurable, achievable, realistic, and time-bound.
+Reflecting on the extent to which you have achieved these aims and objectives (ideally by using a reflective model; see Sect.
+8.2) will help you to measure your success and also to better understand why certain aims and objectives were not met and what the result of this was for the initiative.
+Defining your audience is central for understanding how to shape your activities and messages and to identify if you need to find collaborators who can help in various ways (e.g. in project design, by being appropriate intermediaries) - and in some circumstances this is highly recommended (see Sect.
+7).